 MA in Communication Sciences and Disorders

-The Department of Speech Communication Studies in the School of Arts and Science offers the Master of Arts (MA) degree in Communication Sciences and Disorders (CSD).
-This degree is designed for individuals with a degree in Communication Sciences and Disorders or Speech Language Pathology and Audiology with appropriate prerequisite coursework.
+The Speech Communication Studies Department in the School of Arts & Science offers the Master of Arts (MA) degree in Communication Sciences and Disorders (CSD).
+This degree is designed for individuals with a bachelor's degree and appropriate prerequisite coursework.

-The purpose of this CSD degree program is to provide aspiring professionals with a firm understanding of the normal processes of speech, language, and hearing; the competence to diagnose and treat the full range of communicative disorders in all age groups; and the opportunity to practice in a wide variety of clinical settings, including schools, hospitals, clinics, special treatment centers, and private practice.
+The MA in Communication Sciences and Disorders is a 58-credit program that provides aspiring professionals with a firm understanding of the normal processes of speech, language, and hearing; the competence to diagnose and treat the full range of communicative disorders in all age groups; and the opportunity to practice in a wide variety of clinical settings, including schools, hospitals, clinics, special treatment centers, and private practice.
 The CSD degree is a professional program that emphasizes the knowledge and skills requisite to practice speech-language pathology in an effective, ethical, and inclusive manner.
 Additionally, this program prepares students for application for professional credentialing in the field of Speech-Language Pathology (information below).

 Strategic Plan & Handbooks